 She formed two ES groups herself, one short-lived and adventist, with ceremony and ritual, called the Temple of the Rosy Cross.
 In 1902, because of philosophical differences on Christology and the role of Jiddu Krishnamurti between Annie Besant and Austrian philosopher and architect Rudolf Steiner (General Secretary of the German/Austria division of the TS), R. Steiner split off and founded the Anthroposophical Society.
 During these times also, theosophists within the TS protested, forming a “Back to Blavatsky” movement within the TS, as a result of conflicts and scandals over the trouble with Charles W. Leadbeater.
 Hence, certain persons who were of the TS (the exoteric body), but not apart of the ES, still recognized issues that were taking priority over the TS organisation.

 They began to after the manner of H.P.B.’s coinage — “Pseudo-Theosophy” term the new differences, “Neo-Theosophy.”
-The credulity of Annie Besant shows in the reading of this history, when she closes internationally all the ES groups; and only because of the opposition to it, by Jiddu Krishnamurti, to whom she was devoted, and claimed to be the only teacher.
+This particular moment of the credulity of Annie Besant shows in the reading of this history, when she closes internationally all the ES groups.
+Besant does this only because of the opposition to it by Jiddu Krishnamurti, to whom she was devoted, and claimed to be the only teacher.

 Concerning the Temple of the Rosy Cross Leadbeater never approved of, he was relieved when in 1929, Krishnamurti dissolved the Order of the Star.
 Through December 1929-1930, the ES was re-opened, and Besant asserted herself as the Outer Head, and declared Morya was the Inner Head of the Esoteric Section.